-A couple months ago we did a story about the rarest deer color phase of all, melanistic.
+A long time ago we did a story about the rarest deer color phase of all, melanistic.
 The story proved to be quite a hit, as many people don't seem to know about this ultra rare genetic trait.

 Melanistic deer are the exact opposite of white deer that have albinism or are piebald.
 They have too much pigment in their hair, giving them a dark or even black appearance.

 Right after the story was shared I got an unexpected phone call from Texas.
 I was not expecting the amazing deer story the man on the other end was about to tell me.
-For today's #WhitetailWednesday, we're bringing you the story of an awesome melanistic Texas 10-pointer.
+Fortunately, he allowed us to share the story of this awesome melanistic Texas 10-pointer with the world.

 "Did I just see what I think I saw?"

-George Blitch was calling me from Central Texas.
+George Blitch was calling me from an undisclosed location in Central Texas.
 Coincidentally, there are eight counties in this part of the Lone Star State that have been shown to have a higher instance of melanistic deer than anywhere else in the world for reasons as of yet unknown.
 These counties are Guadalupe, Comal, Blanco, Caldwell, Burnet, Hays, Travis and Williamson.